-Ford showed off the new 2021 F-150 in Texas recently.
-The new truck is a symbol of the company’s commitment to American manufacturing.
+Ford Manufacturing showed off the new 2021 F-150 in Texas recently.
+The new Built Ford Tough truck is a symbol of the company’s commitment to American manufacturing for the coming years.

-A new study from Boston Consulting Group shows how Ford, the F-Series, Ford employees, Ford dealers, and suppliers all work together to drive the economy of local communities.
+A new study from Boston Consulting Group.
+Shows how Ford, the F-Series, Ford employees, Ford dealerships in Texas, Ford Manufacturing.
+Suppliers all work together to drive the economy of local communities.

 In Texas alone, Ford contributes $3.8-billion to the state’s Gross Domestic Product (GDP).
-There are 41,117 total jobs in Texas because of Ford, Ford dealers, suppliers and community jobs.
+There are 41,117 total jobs in Texas because of Ford Manufacturing, Ford dealerships in Texas, suppliers, and community jobs.
 The Ford Fund has contributed $7.8-million in charitable giving to Texas communities.
 The state of Texas has over 4.5-million Ford vehicles on the roads!

 “This new study from BCG illustrates how Ford is built for local communities across America.
-For example, in Texas Ford contributes $3.8 billion to the state’s GDP, drives 41,000 jobs locally, and there are more than 240 dealership locations and 4,520,753 Fords on the roads of Texas,” noted Brian Bell.
+For example, in Texas Ford contributes $3.8 billion to the state’s GDP.
+Driving 41,000 jobs locally, and there are more than 240 Ford dealerships locations and 4,520,753 Fords on the roads of Texas,” noted Brian Bell.

-Beyond Ford’s local economic contributions, Ford is committed to serving as a local community partner, stepping up when needed to meet societal needs like providing PPE equipment to first responders, patients, and local organizations throughout the country that need it most through our dealers and work with the Ford Fund.
+Beyond Ford’s local economic contributions, Ford is committed to serving as a local community partner, stepping up Ford Manufacturing when needed to meet societal needs.
+Like providing PPE equipment to first responders, patients, and local organizations throughout the country that need it most through our Ford dealerships in Texas and work with the Ford Fund.
 5,000 PPE will be distributed in North Texas.
 The Dallas County Community College District Foundation one of the Ford Fund’s partners.

 “The critical launch of the all-new F-150 is now underway — on time and with the Built Ford Tough quality our customers demand to get the job done,” said Jim Farley, Ford’s chief operating officer and incoming CEO.
 “F-Series pickups are the backbone of work and productivity across the country.